 Disadvantage #6 – Things Can Get Stressful

 Small little mistakes and other annoyances can grow into bigger problems.
 Stress is something you experience in virtually every job.
 However, there have been plenty of cases when people who went freelance could not take it anymore and had to revert back to a regular 9 to 5 job because of all the stress.
 Handling everything on your own can become too much.
+But having emotional support could help you get through some stressful situations.
+For instance, adopting a dog like a Labrador since it is one of the best emotional support dogs for anxiety and stress.

 Disadvantage #7 – There Are Risks Involved